Not Your Typical Honors Program

 The following credentials are recommended, though not required:

 - 3.5 or higher high school GPA

 - Some of these kinds of enrichment experiences:

 - Creating or holding a leadership position in an academic or social club

-- Working in or volunteering at a social service agency or hospital in order to make a difference in others’ lives
+- Working with a social service agency or hospital in order to make a difference in others’ lives

-- Participation in independent research or other academic project
+- Participation in independent research or entrepreneurial endeavor

 - Involvement in environmental or sustainability clubs or efforts